 Russia realized that their predominantly agricultural army was in no position to compete with industrialized nations like France and Britain.

 In 1861, 5 years after the Crimean War, Russia sought to implement economic and social change by giving their ‘serfs’ or slaves, emancipation.
 Over 23 million serfs gained citizenship.They also gained the freedom to marry without consent and to own property and businesses.

 It was hoped that this would usher in the military, political and industrial strength they lacked.
 It was also hoped that with more private land ownership, the country would move into a market economy, ushering in industrialization.

-The Russian monarchy borrowed 15 million pounds sterling from the Rothschilds to compensate the wealthy barons for the loss they incurred through emancipation.
 When the loan was called they were short of funds to repay it.
 This fueled the sale of Alaska.

 Fear of Conquest by Britain